-Footnotes:
+Footnotes

 - 1- These dimensions to the stove body are for reference only.
-Actual distances should be measured from the stove's flue collar. - 2- Minimum noncombustible hearth pad dimensions.
-3- Shield shall be attached to the rear of the - 3- Shield shall be attached to the rear of the stove pipe with a 1" air space and must run from the top of the stove to the ceiling.
-4- Not applicable to alcove installations. - 4- Not applicable to alcove installations.
-5- In corner applications, when installed at minimum back wall clearances, the required floor protection is dimensioned off the back plane of the stove, therefore the floor protection required off the back corners (at a 45 degree angle) only needs to extend to the wall.
-This situation will only occur in CANADA installations. - 6- Reference dimension only, to assist in planning the installation.
+Actual distances should be measured from the stove's flue collar. - 2- Minimum noncombustible hearth pad dimensions. - 3- Clearances to connector pipe shall be measured from the flue collar of the stove. - 5- In corner applications, when installed at minimum back wall clearances, the required floor protection is dimensioned off the back plane of the stove, therefore the floor protection required off the back corners (at a 45 degree angle) only needs to extend to the wall.
+This situation will only occur in CANADA installations. - 6- Reference dimension only, to assist in planning the installation. - 7- Measured from front of floor protection to the front of firebox. - 8- USA=8" (200mm) from door opening, Canada=8" (200mm) from sides and back of unit.